RESTGroup/rstsr-ffi/rstsr-blis-ffi/readme.md

 > - file an issue to let us know some other architecture is required,
 > - use `blis-sys` crate for usual extern FFIs (without dynamic loading).

-Intel BLIS is freely distributed in binary (along with header), not source code.
+BLIS is freely distributed in binary (along with header), not source code.
 Please note the license of oneAPI (Intel Simplified Software License) is not fully free software.

 This crate is not official bindgen project.
 It is originally intended to serve rust tensor toolkit [RSTSR](https://github.com/RESTGroup/rstsr) and rust electronic structure toolkit [REST](https://gitee.com/RESTGroup/rest).